Finding popcorn without palm oil is possible. You must read the labels. As with everything, the less ingredients, the

 While at home, you can make homemade popcorn.
 It doesn’t take long, especially if you have an air popper.
-Then, you can add your own salt, butter, cheese or caramel creations, knowing exactly what it is.
+Then, you can add your own salt, real butter, cheese or caramel creations, knowing exactly what it is.

 We use a Hamilton Beach Hot Air Popcorn Popper.
 It’s simple enough for my kids to use, fast, and pops practically all the kernels.

 Extra virgin olive oil, sunflower oil, and coconut oil make for tasty popcorn.

 Popcorn is a healthy snack.
 Plain, it’s low in calories and fun to eat.
 Popcorn kernels are ideal pantry staples.
 Popping it at home is more eco-friendly and also less expensive than buying pre-popped popcorn.